 Protection and indemnity insurance is provided by mutual protection and indemnity associations, or P&I Associations, which covers our third-party liabilities in connection with its shipping activities.
-This includes third-party liability and other related expenses of injury or death of crew, passengers and other third-party, pollution arising from oil or other substances, and salvage, to wing and other related costs, including wreck removal.
-Protection and indemnity insurance is a form of mutual indemnity insurance, extended by protection and indemnity insurance is a form of mutual indemnity insurance, extended by protection and indemnity insurance or urrent protection and indemnity insurance act owned vessel for pollution is \$1.0 billion per vessel per incident.
+This includes third-party liability and other related expenses of injury or death of crew, passengers and other third-party property, pollution arising from oil or other substances, and salvage, to wing and other related costs, including wreck removal.
+Protection and indemnity insurance is a form of mutual indemnity insurance, extended by protection and indemnity insurance is a form of mutual indemnity insurance, extended by protection and indemnity mutual associations, or "clubs."
+Subject to the "capping" discussed below, for pollution, our coverage is unlimited.
+Our current protection and indemnity insurance coverage for each owned vessel for pollution is \$1.0 billion per vessel per incident.
 The 13 P&I Associations that comprise the International Group insure approximately 90% of the world's commercial tonnage and have entered into a pooling agreement to reinsure each association's liabilities.
 As a member of a P&I Association, which is a member of the International Group, we are subject to calls payable to the associations based on our claim records as well as the claim records of all other members of the individual associations, and members of the pool of P&I Associations comprising the International Group.